-- To be allocated a server process, the client must be granted anonymous access to the workspace or be listed in the Authorized Workspace Users section of the workspace Security tab in Oracle Studio.
-For more information, see the explanation of the workspace "Security" on page C-16. - The ability to run commands on the daemon, such as starting or stopping a daemon or ending server processes is available only to administrators who have been registered in Oracle Connect as a daemon administrator.
-A client is registered as a valid daemon administrator in the daemon Security tab in Oracle Studio, as described in daemon "Security" on page C-5.
+- To be allocated a server process, the client must be granted anonymous access to the workspace or be listed in the Workspace Users section of the Workspace Security tab in Oracle Studio. - To access a server through a firewall, the daemon must be specified with a range of port numbers that are recognized by Oracle Connect.
+This is specified in the Enable Port Range section of Workspace Security tab in Oracle Studio. - The ability to run commands on the daemon, such as starting or stopping a daemon or ending server processes is available only to administrators who have been registered in Oracle Connect as a daemon administrator.
+A client is registered as a valid daemon administrator in the Daemon Security tab in Oracle Studio, as described in "Security" on page B-5.

 Note: You can also specify administrators who can run commands only at the level of the workspace.
-Select these administrators in the workspace Security tab, as described in the explanation of workspace "Security" on page C-16.
+Specify these administrators in the Workspace Security tab.